-You’ve taken the first step to Go the Distance for Autism and we're so happy you’ve joined our team.
-We want to make it fun and easy for you to raise essential dollars for our four programs.
-Try some (or all!) of these tips and let us know if you need more help by emailing us at email@example.com.
+After you've registered, and taken the first step to Go the Distance for Autism, you are now ready to start fundraising!
+We want to make it fun and easy for you to raise essential dollars for our three programs.
+Try some (or all!) of these tips and let us know if you need more help by emailing email@example.com.

 Make It Personal

-Research shows that when you personalize your fundraising page with your story about your reasons for Going the Distance, your fundraising increases significantly.
-Tell your story briefly and be sure to use photos and remember to MAKE AN ASK for donations at the end.
+- Research shows that when you personalize your fundraising page with your story about your reasons for Going the Distance or even by just adding a picture of yourself or your team, your fundraising increases significantly.
+Tell your story briefly, be sure to use photos and remember to MAKE AN ASK for donations once your page is set up.

 Involve Your Donors